imballinst/imballinst.dev/src/pages/blog/are-you-healing.md

 Secondly, I was a mess on January 2020.
 Visiting a therapist helped me discover (or re-discover) myself and get to know myself deeper.
 Sometimes, I found it a bit hard to understand myself because of my personal bias.
 However, when my therapist pointed that out to me, it all started to make sense.
 Previously, everything was only a dot representing an event, but after the session, I somewhat could see lines forming.
 I realized that the _"don't argue with mother and be a good child"_ advice from my father was causing all bad events happening in my parents' house to go unprocessed, which eventually would explode when other events "touched" it.

 :::
 One of the most important parts of my therapy sessions was looking back at the old scars and digging into unprocessed events.
-Tangled emotions were untangled.
+From these sessions, untangled emotions were untangled.
 :::

 Back to the "ignoring as a coping mechanism", I want to emphasize that it's not necessarily bad.
 However, it might be good to process the event at the time it happened or at the end of the day it happened.
 This is so that the unprocessed emotions don't become a time bomb that will explode at any time in the future.
 Unearthing the unprocessed emotions may lead you to the answer, _"what caused me to react this/that way?"_.